Elizabeth Roads: Personal life and education

 Elizabeth Roads is the daughter of Lt Col. James Bruce MC and his wife Mary Hope Sinclair.
 She was born in 1951 and educated at Lansdowne House in Edinburgh, the Cambridgeshire College of Technology, the Study Centre for Fine Art in London, and Edinburgh Napier University (LLB with distinction).
-She married Christopher Roads in 1983, and they have two sons Timothy and William and a daughter Emily.
+She married Christopher Roads in 1983.
+They have two sons, Timothy and William, and a daughter, Emily; they also have a granddaughter and grandson.